Geraldine Grove: Life

 Grove was born in 1863.
-Her parents were Lieutenant General Augustus Henry Lane-Fox and Alice Margaret (1828–1910, born Stanley).
+Her parents were Lieutenant General Augustus Henry Lane-Fox and Lady Alice Margaret Stanley (1828–1910), daughter of Edward Stanley, 2nd Baron Stanley of Alderley.
 Her elder brother was the electrical engineer St George Lane Fox-Pitt.
-Unlike her siblings, who were primarily educated at home, she went to the Oxford High School.
+Unlike her siblings, who were primarily educated at home, she went to Oxford High School.

-After a huge inheritance of Rushmore, a 29,000 acre estate in Dorset, from her father's cousin Horace Pitt-Rivers, 6th Baron Rivers, her father and her eldest brother took the name Fox Pitt-Rivers on 25 May 1880.
+After inheriting the Rushmore Estate in Dorset, of 29,000 acre, from her father's cousin Horace Pitt-Rivers, 6th Baron Rivers, her father and her eldest brother took the name Fox Pitt-Rivers on 25 May 1880.
 She, like the other eight children in the family, took the name Fox-Pitt.
 Her use of the name was short-lived as in 1883 she married Walter John Grove.
 Assisted by her father's inheritance their honeymoon was extravagant, including a three month holiday in the USA where she met leading families such as the Vanderbilts and the Hewitts.
 She spent her time at social events on her return, living in Grosvenor Gardens but also returning to her home at Rushmore.

 In 1879, she began one of her legacies which was a daily diary which she kept until her death.
 She was a supporter of women's suffrage and as an educated aristocrat she was invited to speak at meetings after she joined the movement in 1892.
 She wrote supportive pieces that were published in Cornhill Magazine and the Fortnightly Review.
 In 1895 she met and adopted Thomas Hardy as a mentor.

 In 1897, her father-in-law, Sir Thomas Grove, 1st Baronet, died and she became Lady Grove of Ferne House.
 In 1900 she was in Paris where she spoke at the International Congress of Women.
 She and her husband had inherited several properties including Ferne House in 1897 but they sold it in 1902, using the money to maintain their lifestyle.